simonhw/gardening-services/README.md

     - `EMAIL_HOST_PASS`
     - `RECAPTCHA_PUBLIC_KEY`
     - `RECAPTCHA_PRIVATE_KEY`
 5. Add the below AWS-related keys in the same way.
-The access key and secret key are in the .csv file you downloaded in Part II Step 14.
+The access key and secret key are in the .csv file you downloaded in Part II, Step 14.
     - `AWS_ACCESS_KEY_ID`
     - `AWS_SECRET_ACCESS_KEY`
     - `USE_AWS:` with a value of `True`